idirlab/freebases/Datasets/README.md

   - types_id_label: Each row maps the MID of a Freebase type to its label.
   - entities_id_label: Each row maps the MID of a Freebase entity to its label.
   - properties_id_label: Each row maps the MID of a Freebase property to its label.
+  - uri_original2simplified and uri_simplified2original: The mapping between original URI and simplified URI and the mapping between simplified URI and original URI repectively.
 - Subject matter triples file: fbx, where x ∈ 1, 2, 3, 4 (one file for each variant)
 - Type system file:
   - freebase_endtypes: Each row maps an edge type to its required subject type and object type.